stratdev3/SimpleW/readme.md

                 return token;
             }

-            // 2. the jwt is extract from "secret" header return Request.Header("secret");
+            // 2. the jwt is extract from "business-rule" http header return Request.Header("business-rule");
         }
     }